annapogorelova/ng2-go-top-button/README.md

 IE-specific issues:

-IE does not supports web animations.
+IE does not support web animations.
 If you would like to enable them, install and import the corresponding polyfill to your polyfills.js file:

 In your project's directory:
 ```